zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab2.md

    git pull
    ```

 1. View the updated contents of the file by typing in the `cat README.md` command.
-You should see the fourth line that you added in the GitLab Web IDE.
+You should see the third line that you added in the GitLab Web IDE.

    ```bash
    cat README.md